Rhimeth/PingBox/README.md

-# PingBox
 PingBox

-A Cross-Platrom social media application which aims to combine features of Twitter, GitHub, and Gmail to create a platform that makes use of 'pings' to allow users to connect, share information and collaborate.
+A Cross-Platrom social media application which aims to combine features of Twitter, GitHub, and Gmail.

+The platform aims makes use of 'pings' to allow users to connect, share information and collaborate.

 Created with Quasar Framework, VueJS & Firebase.

 Setup: